robaho/go-concurrency-test/readme.md

 I updated the testing methodology to make certain constraints on the test more clear.

+I determined that the PutGet not matching the Put + Get times was because of cache locality, so PutGet was changed to read from opposite sides, which corrected the problem, and so I removed the comment regarding potential 'go bench' accuracy issues.

 **Summary**

 The Go language has significant room for improvement in terms of concurrent data structure performance, with the current implementations being far